-Callum John Emms Magnet
+Callum by John Emms magnet

 Fridge magnet featuring artwork Callum, 1895, by John Emms.
 From the collection of the National Galleries of Scotland